SupSkiFun/NASAapi/README.md

 Fab Four:  PowerShell, Python, Node.js & Ruby

-All Versions were written to run via PowerShell 7, however other shells can be used with little or no modification.
+All Languages were written to run via PowerShell 7, however other shells can be used with little or no modification.

+Specific Language Versions tested:

+    Powershell:  7.0.3 or 5.1.19041
+    Python: 3.8.3
+    Node.js:  14.2.0
+    Ruby:  2.7.1p83

 Usage: